erSubhashThapa/100daysofcode/r1-log.md

   ## Debugging Event Listeners

   ### Event Listeners Panel
-  To see event listeners on a node, click the Inspect Elements button.
+  To see event listeners on a node, click the **Inspect Elements** button.

   ![inspect](https://developers.google.com/web/tools/chrome-devtools/inspect-styles/imgs/inspect-icon.png)

   Click the node you want to inspect.
-You should automatically be on the Elements tab now.
-In the Event Listeners panel, you'll see all the events on the node and it's ancestors if **Ancestors** is checked.
+You should automatically be on the **Elements** tab now.
+In the **Event Listeners** panel, you'll see all the events on the node and it's ancestors if **Ancestors** is checked.
 You can find the handlers here.

   <img src="log_imgs/handler_4-9.PNG"  width="300"/>

-  If you hold your mouse over the function you can see the whole function.
+  Hover over the function to see the whole function.

   ### `getEventListeners()`